naggie/dstask/README.md

 [1]: https://github.com/naggie/dstask/releases/latest

-# Major things missing
+# Future of dstask

 There are a few things missing at the moment.
 That said I use dstask day to day and trust it with my work.

+* Subtask/checklist implementation (github check list style)
+* Task dependencies
 * Recurring tasks
-* Subtask/checklist implementation (github check list style)
-* Deferring tasks
+* Deferred/scheduled tasks with duration
 * Due dates

-* Advanced reports
-* Task dependencies
+After these features are implemented, I intend on adding CalDav integration. dstask should be able to act as a CalDav server with the following features:

+* Display of recurring tasks
+* Display of appointments/meetings
+* Display of deadlines
+* Display of resolved tasks (maybe, separate calendar)
+* Possible creation of time based tasks from calendar

+Running a caldav server would enable synchronisation with an iPhone/Android phone, MacOS Calendar, Outlook calendar etc.

 # Usage